-Overall, it would seem that the main question at work here is whether or not the work done by Carmack while under ZeniMax’s employ does, indeed, belong to ZeniMax.
-It almost goes without saying that whatever technology and intellectual property ZeniMax is claiming ownership over was likely created and developed by Carmack, and wasn’t pilfered from some ZeniMax hard drive that he had happened upon late one night.
+Overall, it would seem that the main question here is whether the work done by Carmack while under ZeniMax’s employ does, indeed, belong to ZeniMax.
+It almost goes without saying that whatever technology and intellectual property ZeniMax is claiming ownership over was likely created and developed by Carmack and wasn’t pilfered from some ZeniMax hard drive that he had happened upon late one night.

 The other big question, naturally, is how far the two companies plan on taking this dispute.
 ZeniMax is a notoriously litigious corporation, filing suit against independent game developer Mojang for its plans to put out a digital collectible card game called Scrolls.
 ZeniMax alleged that Scrolls infringed on its Elder Scrolls IP, even though the games were nothing alike.